Hotel Le Plaza, Brussels

 The Hotel Le Plaza is a five-star luxury hotel in the Marais–Jacqmain Quarter of Brussels, Belgium.
 Built in an Art Deco style with Louis XVI interiors and opened to customers in 1930, it is one of the last independent hotels in Brussels, and also one of the oldest.
 It has 190 rooms and 14 spacious suites.
-It has served as a famous meeting place for great statesmen, artists and entertainers.
+It has served as a meeting place for statesmen, artists and entertainers.

-The hotel is located at 118–126, boulevard Adolphe Max/Adolphe Maxlaan, not far from the Place de Brouckère/De Brouckèreplein and the Place Charles Rogier/Karel Rogierplein, as well as Brussels' busiest shopping street; the Rue Neuve/Nieuwstraat.
-This area is served by the metro and premetro (underground tram) stations De Brouckère (on lines 1, 4, 5 and 10) and Rogier (on lines 2, 4, 6 and 10).
+The hotel is located at 118–126, boulevard Adolphe Max/Adolphe Maxlaan, not far from the Place de Brouckère/De Brouckèreplein and the Place Charles Rogier/Karel Rogierplein, as well as Brussels' busiest shopping street, the Rue Neuve/Nieuwstraat.

 History

 Origins and early history

 Under the reign of King Leopold II, following the covering of the river Senne (1867–1871), Brussels was remodelled with large boulevards and green avenues.
-The then-mayor of the City of Brussels, Jules Anspach, contributed to the transformation of the urban landscape of the capital by the realisation of thoroughfares from the North Station to the South Station, including from south to north and from west to east: the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan, the Boulevard Anspach/Anspachlaan, the Boulevard Adolphe Max/Adolphe Maxlaan, and the Boulevard Émile Jacqmain/Émile Jacqmainlaan.
+The then-mayor of the City of Brussels, Jules Anspach, contributed to the transformation of the urban landscape of the capital through the realisation of thoroughfares from the North Station to the South Station, including routes from south to north and from west to east: the Boulevard Maurice Lemonnier/Maurice Lemonnierlaan, the Boulevard Anspach/Anspachlaan, the Boulevard Adolphe Max/Adolphe Maxlaan, and the Boulevard Émile Jacqmain/Émile Jacqmainlaan.

 The Hotel Le Plaza opened its doors in 1930 on the Boulevard Adolphe Max.
-Soon after, prestigious guests came to stay there, and it became one of the symbols of Brussels' luxury hotel trade.
-In 1940, during the German occupation, the hotel was placed under the authority of the German troops and the military commander for Belgium and northern France took his quarters there.
-Premeditating its destruction, the Hotel Le Plaza was, exactly like the Palace of Justice, made into a booby-trap by the Germans, before the arrival of the Allied Forces.
-When it exploded, it killed two British Army officers: Captain George Hayton (age 32) and Major Anthony Wright (age 30), and destroyed the hotel's Winter Garden and sumptuous stained glass dome.
-Thankfully, the rest of the hotel was not damaged.
+Soon after, guests came to stay there, and it became one of the symbols of Brussels' luxury hotel sector.
+In 1940, during the German occupation, the hotel was placed under the authority of German troops, and the military commander for Belgium and northern France took up quarters there.
+Premeditating its destruction, the Hotel Le Plaza was, like the Palace of Justice, made into a booby trap by the Germans before the arrival of the Allied forces.
+When it exploded, it killed two British Army officers—Captain George Hayton (age 32) and Major Anthony Wright (age 30)—and destroyed the hotel's Winter Garden and stained glass dome.
+The rest of the hotel was not damaged.

-The song Indépendance Cha Cha was played for the first time in the hotel during the negotiations about Congolese independence from Belgium in 1960.
+During the Belgo-Congolese Round Table Conference, the Hotel Le Plaza served as the headquarters for the Congolese delegates.
+It was there that they celebrated on 27 January 1960, after receiving assurances of Congolese independence from Belgium on 30 June of that year.
+On this occasion, the singer Le Grand Kallé and the African Jazz sang and played for the first time their song Indépendance Cha Cha, which immediately became the anthem of the anti-colonial movements throughout Black Africa.